zarr-developers/governance/affiliated-projects/zarr-format-working-group/README.md

 **Outcome**

-- Voting closes early once every eligible Member has explicitly voted; the motion is then adopted if a majority has voted Yes.
+- Voting closes early once every eligible Member has explicitly voted; the motion is then adopted if more than half of the eligible Members have voted Yes.
 - After 14 days, the motion is adopted if more than half of the eligible Members have voted Yes and nobody has voted No, and rejected if more than half have voted No and nobody has voted Yes.
 Otherwise voting remains open until the final deadline for further discussion and attempts to reach consensus.
 - At the final 28-day deadline, the motion is adopted if a majority has voted Yes, and otherwise not adopted.
 - A motion on which no Yes and no No votes are cast is not adopted.